-LECTURE EXAMS: There will be FOUR exams and they will be taken on Blackboard; these exams will cover the materials in the lecture notes, and the schedule of the exams are on the course schedule.
-Exams will be in a multiple-choice format.
+CHAPTER EXAMS: There will be TEN-chapter exams and they will be taken on Blackboard; Chapter 1 ~ 9 exams will be open from 7:00 AM Monday to 4:00 PM Friday during the week of exam.
+Chapter 10 exam will be open from 7:00 AM Monday to 4:00 PM Wednesday of the last week.
+It is 1-hour timed exam, once student start, must complete the exam.
+These exams will cover the materials in the lecture notes, and the schedule of the exams are on the course schedule.
+Exams will be in a multiple-choice format; each exam will be worth 50 points.
 Only the materials discussed in the lecture notes will be on the exam and you will have designated time to finish the exam.
-There will be no make-ups for lecture exams unless a student is hospitalized due to COVID.
-This will require documentation to be provided to the Dean of Students and/or the Associate Director of Health & Wellness.
-All other missed lecture exams will receive a grade of zero.
+There will be no make-ups for missed exams.